ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

    or accessing it from the compute nodes, see :ref:`ref_hpc_pymapdl_job`.

-3. Install the requirements for this example given in :download:`requirements.txt <requirements.txt>` file.
+3. Install the requirements for this example from the :download:`requirements.txt <requirements.txt>` file.

 4. Create the bash script ``job.sh``: